-- 2.2.2 Power Generation: The platform requires minimal power to operate which is provided by a solar power energy source. - 2.2.3 Supply Boats: Supply boats service the Point Arguello platforms on the same round trip from Port Hueneme.
+- 2.2.1 Pipelines: The pipelines associated with the platform include a 12-inch oil emulsion line and a 8-inch produced gas line from Harvest and a 16-inch emulsion line and a 10-inch produced gas line from Hidalgo.
+Shipping lines to the GOHF consist of a 24-inch crude oil line and a 20-inch produced gas line. - 2.2.2 Power Generation: The platform requires minimal power to operate which is provided by a solar power energy source. - 2.2.3 Supply Boats: Supply boats service the Point Arguello platforms on the same round trip from Port Hueneme.
 The dedicated project vessel is fitted with emission controls on the main engines as described in section 4.4 below.
 Other supply boats may be used provided the main engines meet the controlled emission factor and the total boat potential to emit (all engines) is demonstrated to be under the permitted supply boat emissions. - 2.2.5 Helicopters: Crew transport is normally accomplished by helicopter from Santa Maria Airport.